Not much has changed with this building since I first photographed it in 2011.

 The intersection of 2nd and Madison Streets remains intact, for the time being, with a wealth of beautiful buildings, many of which have been built since the 1909 Sanborn Map below.
 The Engine Company No. 28 was already there, and… Continue Reading

+Update: The site is now a vacant lot.
 Many of us had always held out hope for this beautiful series of buildings on Branch Avenue, just on the other side of the interstate from Old North and Hyde Park.
-But it was not to be, and they are… Continue Reading
+But… Continue Reading

 There is a weird mishmash of buildings around the intersection of North Broadway and Christian Avenue, the first street to the west north of the railroad viaduct.
 Next to small wood frame houses are cool little Modernist storefronts like the… Continue Reading